 Email: [Durham County Council request email]

-Further information is also available from the Information Commissioner
+Further information is also available from the Information Commissioner at:

 Information Commissioner's Office

 Fax: 01625 524 510